Strategy & Growth

 Share some knowledge here

 You double the budget.
-The MRR doesn't move.
-So you blame the platform, or the agency, or the channel.
+The MRR does not move.
+So you blame the platform, the agency, or the channel.

-But the "Paid Search Trap" is real, and it's not a platform problem.
-It's a lab culture problem.
-Most companies running paid media don't have a data-driven testing system.
+But the paid search trap is real, and it is not a platform problem.
+It is a lab culture problem.
+Most companies running paid media do not have a data-driven testing system.
 They have a manager.
-And that's not the same thing.
+And that is not the same thing.

 The attribution illusion

 The default measurement setup in most companies rewards the wrong thing.
-Everyone's watching last click attribution, so anything that didn't close the deal looks useless.
+Everyone is watching last-click attribution, so anything that did not close the deal looks useless.
 The LinkedIn ad that ran three weeks ago, the podcast someone listened to on their commute, the white paper they downloaded before searching for your brand: none of that registers.
-Yet that's exactly the path in a multi-touch B2B sale, where several stakeholders interact with your content before any deal is signed.
+Yet that is exactly the path in a multi-touch B2B sale, where several stakeholders interact with your content before any deal is signed.

-As Google's State of Marketing Attribution research highlights, the gap between how marketers measure attribution and what actually drives revenue is one of the most expensive blind spots in paid media.
+The gap between how marketers measure attribution and what actually drives revenue is one of the most expensive blind spots in paid media.
+As McKinsey's 2025 research on consumer attention confirms, the correlation between standard ad metrics and actual sales remains consistently weak, making structured experimentation the only reliable path to optimising paid spend.

-• Assign weighted value to upper-funnel interactions (LinkedIn, podcast, content downloads).
+• Assign weighted value to upper-funnel interactions: LinkedIn, podcast listens, content downloads

-• Set a decision threshold: what signal is good enough to act on?
+• Set a decision threshold: what signal is strong enough to act on, even without perfect data

 Relentless testing and the spaghetti strategy

-Scaling paid media isn't about finding the winning ad and running it forever.
-It's about a sustained test-and-learn cycle.
-Ten-plus new creatives every two weeks.
-Kill what underperforms fast, double down on what works.
+Scaling paid media is not about finding the winning ad and running it forever.
+It is about a sustained test-and-learn cycle: ten-plus new creatives every two weeks, kill what underperforms fast, double down on what works.

-That rhythm, what we call the spaghetti approach, only works if you have the volume and the speed to sustain it.
-Most agencies don't.
-They're still polishing the same three banners from last quarter.
+That rhythm, what we call the spaghetti approach, only works if you have the volume and speed to sustain it.
+Most agencies do not.
+They are still polishing the same three banners from last quarter.

-• Set kill thresholds: if a creative doesn't hit your CPA or CTR benchmark within five days, cut it.
+• Set kill thresholds: if a creative does not hit your CPA or CTR benchmark within five days, cut it

 Strategic orchestration over technical management

-Good technical operators aren't the bottleneck.
-The bottleneck is the absence of a "General" to own the strategy and manage the P&L.
+Good technical operators are not the bottleneck.
+The bottleneck is the absence of a senior leader to own the strategy and manage the P&L.

 CPC and CTR are not the scorecard.
 Revenue is.
-If a campaign isn't generating pipeline, it gets cut, regardless of how "engaged" the audience looks.
-That's what it means to run paid channels as a growth lever rather than a cost line.
+If a campaign is not generating pipeline, it gets cut, regardless of how engaged the audience looks.
+That is what it means to run paid channels as a growth lever rather than a cost line.

-Is your ad spend generating pipeline?
-Request a free paid media audit with iytro Performance Hub.
+Is your ad spend generating pipeline or just activity?
+Request a free paid media audit with iytro or explore the iytro part-time CMO model directly.

 Discover our